By Chris Goldberg

 Phillylacrosse.com, Posted 5/27/13

-Jordan Wolf (Lower Merion) had four goals and two assists and Duke rode an amazing 12-1 run to wipe out an early 5-0 deficit as the Blue Devils defeated Syracuse, 16-9, today before 28,224 at Lincoln Financial Field.
+Jordan Wolf (Lower Merion) had four goals and two assists and Duke rode an amazing 12-1 run to wipe out an early 5-0 deficit as the Blue Devils defeated Syracuse, 16-9, today for the NCAA championship before 28,224 at Lincoln Financial Field.

 The Blue Devils (16-5) won their second national title in four years – and they did it with Wolf leading the attack and Malvern Prep graduates Billy Conners (senior) and Henry Lobb (junior) leading the defense.